 Of course, there are exceptions.
-For example, if you’re using online assessments in a professional training program, make your quiz as long as you need to understand if your quiz takers have a grasp on the material.
+For example, if you’re using online assessments in a professional training program, make your quiz as long as you need to understand if your quiz takers have a grasp of the material.
 But if your goal is engagement or marketing, quiz questions should be fun and few.

-A good way to know if you’re hitting the right number of questions is to go to the results dashboard and check out the analytics on quizzes that you are running.
+A good way to know if you’re hitting the right number of questions is to go to the results dashboard and check out the analytics on the quizzes that you are running.
 A quick look at the drop-off report will tell you whether and where you’re losing your quiz takers.
 Experiment with different lengths, orders, and questions until you find what works.

 Personalize The Question Path